How to buy the best Desktop PC

 - What specs should I look for in a desktop PC?

 - How to buy a monitor for your desktop PC

 It's easy to get bogged down in numbers and specifications when looking at desktops, so if you know how much you want to spend and what sort of things you want to do on your machine, the specifications we recommend below should get you on the right track.

 - A basic PC for email, documents and web browsing: If you only need the very basics, you can make do with a PC with an Intel Pentium or Core i3 processor, or an AMD A8, A10 or Ryzen 3 processor.
 Typically you'll get 1TB of storage with this, too, so there will be plenty of room to store all your files.
-Make sure you get at least 4GB of Ram, too, which will help Windows 10 run a lot more smoothly.
+Make sure you get at least 4GB of Ram (preferably 8GB if you can), which will help Windows 10 run a lot more smoothly

 - A PC for lots of multi-tasking or photo-editing: If you like to do a lot of things quickly, you'll want an Intel Core i5 or AMD Ryzen 5 processor.
 You'll also want 8GB of Ram and a solid-state drive (SSD) to make things feel really sprightly.
 Read our guide on Intel processors and SSDs to better understand the difference these choices can make.